contao/docs/docs/dev/framework/page-controllers.md

 ```

 So if the page in the site structure has the alias `foo/bar` then the final front
-end URL will be `https://example.com/foo/bar.csv`.
+end URL will be `https://example.com/foo/bar.csv` even though the root page's url
+suffix might be `.html`.

 ### `contentComposition`

 This is a boolean property defining whether this page type is used for
 _content composition_.
 By default, custom page types implemented via page controllers
-do not have content composition enabled, meaning you are not able to add page articles
+do not have content composition enabled, meaning you are not able to manage the
+content and layout of this page via the back end.
+For example an RSS feed page controller
+would not use content composition, since its content is not supposed to be editable
-to that page in the back end.
-If your page handles the rendering of page articles
+via the back end.

+If your page handles the rendering of page articles which are managed via the back
-then you need to enable this property on your page controller:
+end, then you need to enable this property on your page controller:

 ```php
 /**